 Well placed, highly visible CCTV surveillance cameras will help deter crime.

 Whilst criminals by nature are risk-takers, a functioning CCTV system will help deter most petty criminals looking to break in, cause damage, or attempt to steal tools and plant machinery.

 That said, you regularly see reports in the media of crimes where CCTV images are being used to track down the culprits.
-Therefore it’s imperative your security cameras are monitored constantly by your security team.
+Therefore it’s imperative that your security team monitors your security cameras constantly.

 When sites are particularly vulnerable to break-ins and theft, as discussed above, a 24/7 monitored CCTV system would be a wise investment.

-Certain security cameras can be integrated with an audio system, allowing your security team to issue warnings to intruders, advising them the authorities have been contacted.
+Certain security cameras can integrate with an audio system, allowing your security team to issue warnings to intruders, advising them they have contacted the authorities.